17 Best Villages in the Cotswolds

 Walk across the stone bridge spanning the winding Bybrook for one of the best photo-worthy backdrops.
 Then stop at the Manor House Hotel and Golf Club, a five-star hotel with impeccable grounds.
 This was once home to feudal lords.

 Another area superstar is Bourton-on-the-Water.
 This captivating village has been dubbed the Venice of the Cotswolds due to the sparkling River Windrush, which runs through the heart of town.
 Spanned by multiple picturesque bridges, this river and the surrounding town are as pretty as a postcard.

-Expect to share the narrow streets with busloads of tourists if touring during the summer.
+Expect to share the narrow streets with busloads of tourists if visiting during the summer.
 This is one of the prettiest places to visit in the Cotswolds, so it gets busy.
-If you’re hoping for a quieter, more private experience, try booking during the spring or fall.
+Plus, there are so many fun things to do in Bourton-on-the Water that it seems to be busy non-stop.
+If you're hoping for a quieter, more private experience, try booking during the spring or fall.

 3. Painswick, Gloucestershire